menu

 Also of interest is that Elizabeth has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Elizabeth is a great place for families with children to consider.
-First of all, many other families with children live here, making Elizabeth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Elizabeth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Elizabeth is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Elizabeth’s overall crime rate is lower than average for the country.

-Being a small town, Elizabeth does not have a public transit system used by locals to get to and from work.
+Elizabeth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Elizabeth citizens is very high relative to the national average among all cities (21.84%): 37.13% of adults in Elizabeth have a bachelor's degree or even advanced degree.
+The population of Elizabeth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.98% of adults in Elizabeth have a bachelor's degree or even advanced degree.

 The people who call Elizabeth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elizabeth residents report their race to be White, followed by Asian.
 Important ancestries of people in Elizabeth include German, Irish, English, European, and Italian.